contentstack/gatsby-source-contentstack/README.md

   {
     resolve: `gatsby-source-contentstack`,
     options: {
-      // API Key is a unique key assigned to each stack.
-This is required.
+      // Required: API Key is a unique key assigned to each stack.
       api_key: `api_key`,

-      // Delivery Token is a read-only credential .
-This is required.
+      // Required: Delivery Token is a read-only credential.
       delivery_token: `delivery_token`,

-      // Environment where you published your data.
+      // Required: Environment where you published your data.
       environment: `environment`,

       // Optional: CDN set this to point to other cdn end point.
 For eg: https://eu-cdn.contentstack.com/v3